Are you inspired by seaworthy decor? This DIY nautical wall art is easy to make with Mod Podge – and uses a fun color palette.

 Paint your canvases using your paint and brush.
 Take a peek at the finished picture and you can see that I actually used three colors on my canvases: white, navy and light blue.
 Let them dry.

 The next part takes a little bit of time, but it’s actually quite easy.
-Use your craft knife and scissors to carefully cut out your silhouettes from the scrapbook paper.
-Make sure they are taped down with stencil (or painter’s) tape.
+Use your craft knife and scissors to carefully cut out your nautical silhouettes from the scrapbook paper.
+Make sure they are secured to the paper with stencil (or painter’s) tape.

 It’s really that easy.
 And I completed it in the convenience of my lovely loft apartment.
 So don’t be afraid about doing this in your apartment or small space – you can.

-What do you think of my nautical wall art?
-I love them – the size, the silhouettes, the color palette . . .
+What do you think of my DIY nautical wall art?
+I love these canvases – the size, the silhouettes, the color palette . . .

 If you liked this summer inspired project, I’d love for you to check out these other ideas: